The Year My Parents Went on Vacation: United StatesThe Year My Parents Went on Vacation has an approval rating of 81% on review aggregator website Rotten Tomatoes, based on 54 reviews, and an average rating of 7/10. The website's critical consensus states: "Hamburger deftly refracts the sociopolitical tumult of early '70s Brazil through the lens of a young boy's coming of age, and Joelsas' performance is wise beyond his years". Metacritic assigned the film a weighted average score of 67 out of 100, based on 19 critics, indicating "generally favorable reviews".

-Deborah Young of Variety hailed the film as "sensitive, delicate and involving", going on to say that "Hamburger feels no need (nor is there any) to underline the obvious.
+After its showing in Berlin in 2007, Deborah Young of Variety hailed the film as "sensitive, delicate and involving", going on to say that "Hamburger feels no need (nor is there any) to underline the obvious.
 He has a magician's ability to keep the story light and believable".
 It also notes that "the humorous central part of the screenplay is bereft of surprises".
+Kirk Honeycutt, syndicated by the Associated Press, also reviewed the film after its debut at Berlinale, praising it for its subtlety and for not relying on a sense of nostalgia to make its points.
+Honeycutt commented that the cinematography brought out the details of the set production, and that the music was not intrusive.